just-the-docs/just-the-docs/docs/layout/layout.md

 ## The `default` layout

 This page uses the default layout.
+This site also uses the `jekyll-default-layout` plugin, which allows the omission of `layout: default` in the front matter of ordinary (non-collection) pages.

-It is a *responsive* layout: on medium and larger width displays, it displays a sidebar, including a navigation panel; on smaller width displays, the sidebar is automatically hidden under a button.
+The default layout of Just the Docs is a *responsive* layout: on medium and larger width displays, it displays a sidebar, including a navigation panel; on smaller width displays, the sidebar is automatically hidden under a button.

 Each child (and grandchild) page of a top-level page has so-called *breadcrumbs*: links to its parent (and grandparent) pages.
 It shows the breadcrumbs above the main content of the page.